← All notes

 When people justify silent location sharing, it almost always comes down to safety.
 And that's fair.
 Real emergencies happen.
 Location sharing has helped find a missing kid, a confused parent, a friend who didn't come home.

-But "it could help someday" has become a reason to run always-on monitoring for everyone on your list, every day, permanently.
+But "it could help someday" has quietly become a justification for always-on monitoring of everyone on your list, every day.
 The emergency use case is rare.
-The passive monitoring is constant.
+The passive checking is constant.

-That's a real cost, and we don't talk about it because the trade feels too awkward to name.
-I want to be findable in case something goes wrong, but I don't really want to be checked every time you're bored.
-Try saying that to a parent or a partner.
-It comes out sounding ungrateful or guilty even when it isn't either.
+That tradeoff is hard to talk about.
+I want to be findable if something goes wrong, but I don't really need to be checked every time someone's bored or anxious.
+Saying that to a parent or partner willcomes off as ungrateful or guilty even when it isn't either.

 What if every time someone checked your location, you knew?
-Not the abstract "your location is being shared" reminder iOS shows you, but the specific person and the specific time.
+Not the generic "your location is being shared" reminder iOS shows you, but the specific person and time.
 Mom checked your location at 4:42pm.

-It stops being something one person is doing to the other and starts being something two people are doing together.
+The person being checked isn't in the dark anymore.
 You can talk about it.
 You can tease the friend who checks too much.
-You can notice the parent who hasn't checked in a while and call to make sure they're okay.
-Sharing becomes part of the relationship instead of a private surveillance layer underneath it.
+You can notice the parent who hasn't checked in a while and pick up the phone.
+Sharing becomes part of the relationship rather than something happening underneath it without anyone acknowledging it.

 What I built

-That's the version of location sharing I wanted to use.
-I couldn't find an app that worked that way, so I built one.
-Latitude is a Find My / Life360 alternative built around a single premise: every check is visible.
+That's the version I wanted to use.
+I couldn't find it, so I built it.
+Latitude is a Find My / Life360 alternative built around one idea: every check is visible.
 When someone with permission looks at where you are, you get a notification with their name and the time.
 No silent history, no passive monitoring.

-The business model is subscriptions, not advertising or data.
-There is no location history stored at all.
+The business model is subscriptions, not ads or data.
+There's no location history stored at all.
 Every check overwrites the last, so nothing accumulates.
 The people you share with see where you are right now, when they ask.
-That is the whole thing.
+That's it.

 What you'll see